simplexsigil/MusclesInTime/README.md

 # Muscles in Time (MinT) Dataset

-The `musint` package provided in this repository is a Python companion package for the Muscles in Time (MinT) dataset.
-This dataset is a large-scale synthetic muscle activation dataset, derived from biomechanically accurate simulations using OpenSim, and is designed to advance research in human motion understanding.
-This package facilitates access to the MinT dataset, providing tools for efficient data handling, preprocessing, and integration with existing human motion datasets.
+The `musint` package in this repository is a Python toolset for the Muscles in Time (MinT) dataset, a large-scale synthetic muscle activation dataset derived from biomechanically accurate OpenSim simulations.
+This dataset advances human motion research by bridging surface-level motion data with the underlying muscle activations.

-## Overview

-The Muscles in Time project introduces a comprehensive dataset that bridges the gap between surface-level motion data and the underlying muscle activations that drive these motions.
-The MinT dataset, built on top of existing motion capture datasets, includes over 9 hours of simulated muscle activation data covering 227 subjects and 402 muscle strands.
-This dataset supports the exploration of the complex dynamics of human motion and is particularly valuable for training neural networks in biomechanical and computer vision research.
+The MinT dataset offers over 9 hours of simulated muscle activation data, covering 227 subjects and 402 muscle strands.
+Built on existing motion capture datasets, it is invaluable for exploring human motion dynamics and training neural networks in biomechanical and computer vision research.

-## Key Features
+### Key Features

 1. **Comprehensive Muscle Activation Data**:
    - The dataset includes detailed muscle activation sequences for a wide range of human motions.